Safeguarding the Future of the Microbiology Research and Innovation Workforce

-The Microbiology Society has published a position statement entitled ‘Safeguarding the Future of the Microbiology Research and Innovation Workforce’, calling for employers, funders and governments to prioritise and better support early career microbiologists (ECMs).
+The Microbiology Society has published a position statement entitled ‘Safeguarding the Future of the Microbiology Research and Innovation Workforce’, calling for employers, funders and governments to prioritise and better support Early Career (EC) Forum.

-These recommendations are based on views gathered from ECMs and other early career researchers (ECRs) through a survey and a series of focus groups carried out from April to June 2021.
+These recommendations are based on views gathered from EC Forum and other early career researchers through a survey and a series of focus groups carried out from April to June 2021.

-Being at the forefront of the COVID-19 pandemic response has led to unprecedented challenges for the microbiology research and innovation workforce, with many ECMs disproportionately affected.
-At the time of the survey, 96% of ECMs reported that the pandemic had affected their research activities and 70% reported that they have not had their funding extended.
+Being at the forefront of the COVID-19 pandemic response has led to unprecedented challenges for the microbiology research and innovation workforce, with many EC Forum disproportionately affected.
+At the time of the survey, 96% of EC Forum reported that the pandemic had affected their research activities and 70% reported that they have not had their funding extended.
 In addition, 60.5% reported that their mental health and wellbeing had not been supported throughout the pandemic.